-The Management Board of the Company adopts The Baltic Reserving Guidelines.
+The Management Board of the Company adopts The Baltic Reserving Guideline.
 The Company's Appointed Actuary is responsible for developing and presenting guidelines on how the technical provisions are to be calculated and for assessing whether the level of provisions is sufficient.

 The actuarial estimates are based on historical claims data and exposures that are available at the closing date.
 Factors that are monitored include claims development trends, the level of unpaid claims, changes in legislation, case law, economic conditions and product cover specific changes.
-When setting technical provisions, the Chain Ladder and Bornhuetter-Fergusson methods are generally used, combined with projections of the number of claims and average claim costs.
+When setting technical provisions, the Chain Ladder and Bornhuetter-Fergusson methods are generally used, combined with loss ratio expectations.